 Just as important is the quality of your printed photo card.
 You don't want to go through all the trouble, time, and expense of creating a card, only to get a product that has poor colors, smudgy lettering, and dull images.

-That's why we tested a dozen of the most popular photo card services to find out which is the best.
+That's why we tested the most popular photo card services to find out which is the best.

 What are the best photo card services?

 After testing the more popular sites, the best photo card service is Mixbook; its stand-out software enables your creativity to shine while still being easy to use.
 And the photo card that Mixbook produced is beautifully printed, with great color, dynamic range and clarity.
 And, it's not overly expensive.

 Mixbook has been our favorite service for several years running, and also makes great photo books and photo calendars.
 Often, you can find a ton of Mixbook coupon codes that will get you a good discount on cards and other photo products.

 If you're on a budget, the best photo card service is Costco Photo Center, at 35 cents per card, offers a good compromise between cost, software and print quality.
 You don't need to be a Costco member to take advantage of its service, either.